jamesrharwood/equator-guidelines-website/guideline_repos/squire/items/2_abstract.md

 title: "2.
 Abstract"
 checklist:
     text: |
-        a.
+        2a.
 Provide adequate information to aid in searching and indexing.

-        b.
+        2b.
 Summarise all key information from various sections of the text using the abstract format of the intended publication or a structured summary such as: background, local problem, methods, interventions, results, conclusions.
 ---

 ## What to write